microsoftgraph/entra-powershell/module/Entra/docs/Add-EntraGroupMember.md

 ```

 ### -RefObjectId
-Specifies the ID of the Active Directory object that will be assigned as owner/manager/member.
+Specifies the ID of the Microsoft Entra ID object that will be assigned as owner/manager/member.

 ```yaml
 Type: String